san-espana/santiago-espana-assignment/README.md

 ### Background and Theme
 - Encountered bugs when attempting to change the background color of the app based on the theme.
+- The charts and other theme-related views might require changing the theme back and forth before they react to the changes.
 - Fixing this issue would allow for more dynamic and visually appealing designs.

 ### Placeholders